What is a laboratory?

 The scanning electron microscope (SEM) is a type of electron microscope capable of producing high-resolution images of a sample surface.
 Due to the manner in which the image is created, SEM images have a characteristic three-dimensional appearance and are useful for judging the surface structure of the sample.
 Sometimes objects need to be specially prepared to make them better suited for imaging under the scanning electron microscope, as shown with the insect in Figure below.

-Electron microscopes work under low pressures and usually in a vacuum chamber to avoid scattering the electrons in the gas.
+Electron microscopes are usually used in vacuum chambers under low pressures to avoid scattering the electrons in the gas.
 This makes the microscopes considerably larger and more expensive than optical microscopes.
 The different types of images from the two electron microscopes are shown in Figure below.
 Zoom into a Leaf at http://www.dailymotion.com/video/x4mtsz_zoom-into-a-leaf_tech.

 In the microbiology lab, aseptic technique refers to the procedures that are carried out under sterile conditions.
 Scientists who study microbes are called microbiologists.
 Microbiologists must carry out their lab work using the aseptic technique to prevent microbial contamination of themselves, contamination of the environment they are working in, including work surfaces or equipment, and contamination of the sample they are working on.
 Bacteria live on just about every surface on Earth, so if a scientist wants to grow a particular type of bacterium in the lab, he or she needs to be able to sterilize their equipment to prevent contamination by other bacteria or microorganisms.
 The aseptic technique is also used in medicine, where it is important to keep the human body free of contamination.

 Aseptic technique is used whenever bacteria or other microbes are transferred between nutrient media or in the preparation of the nutrient media.
-Some equipment that is used in the aseptic technique include a Bunsen burner, an autoclave (Figure below), hand and surface sanitizers, neoprene gloves, and a fume hood.
+Some equipment that is used in the aseptic technique includes Bunsen burners, autoclaves (Figure below), hand and surface sanitizers, neoprene gloves, and fume hoods.